How to hold the putter? | Different Best Gripping Methods

 1. Blade putters

-Blade putters are the best option to use in the golf sports because it is most lighter one.
+Blade putters are the best option in golf sports because they are mostly lighter.
 The name of this putter is the blade putter because it has a thin and streamlined putter head.
-By using this blade putter, you will get the best experience ever if you use and hold it in the right way.
+Using this blade putter will give you the best experience if you use and hold it correctly.

 2. High MOI putters

-The MOI stands for a “moment of inertia”.
-If you have a higher MOI then there are more chances that the putter or club will have more resistance against the twisting.
+The MOI stands for a “moment of inertia.”
+If you have a higher MOI, then there are more chances that the putter or club will have more resistance against the twisting.
 This putter is best for beginners who struggle or practice more than the other players to win the game or to put the ball into the hole.
-Some professional golfers love to use the high MOI putters for a great performance in golf sports.
+Some professional golfers love to use high MOI putters for outstanding performance in golf sports.

 3. Mallet putters

-One of the most heavier putters is the mallet putter.
-This putter has a very unique name because of its heavy hammer-type shape.
+One of the heavier putters is the mallet putter.
+This putter has a unique name because of its hammer-type shape.
 Beginner golfers can also use this putter as it has large sweet spots.
-The mallet putters are heavier but it still requires less power as compared to other putters to put the ball into the hole.
+The mallet putters are heavier, but it still requires less power than other putters to put the ball into the hole.
 You can check all the types of putter grips reviews by visiting the best golf putter grips.

-Most people consider the holding of the putter or club in which they feel comfortable, feel good, or feel natural.
+Most people consider holding the putter or club where they feel comfortable, good, or natural.
 Some of the best ways to grip a putter are discussed below:

 1. Reverse overlap putting grip

 One of the best ways to hold the putter is the reverse overlap.
 Most of the golf instructors taught this putting grip.
-For a good grip, you need to put your right-hand little finger over the index finger of your left hand.
-Then do the same process again and put your left-hand index finger rest on the right-hand little finger.
+For a good grip, you need to place your right-hand little finger over the index finger of your left hand.
+Then repeat the same process and rest your left index finger on the right-hand little finger.

-Now, the position of your left-hand index finger will be toward the ground, and your both thumbs will be positioned straight towards the ground.
-An important aspect of reverse grip putting is that for the golfers who are right-handed their right hand will be their controlling hand and their face direction will be described by their left hand.
+Now, your left-hand index finger will be toward the ground, and both thumbs will be positioned straight toward the ground.
+An essential aspect of reverse grip putting is that for right-handed golfers, their right hand will be their controlling hand, and their facial direction will be described by their left hand.

 Reverse overlap putting grip gets the most positive feedback from the golfers in a stroke.
-Some of the players cannot maintain the grip of the putter because of their maintenance problems.
+Some players cannot maintain the putter’s grip because of maintenance problems.
 So, this way of holding the putter is not for them.

 2. Place the putter in the lifelines of your hands

-For the wrist of the player, it is a very good position to hold the putter between the lifelines of their hands.
+For the wrist of the player, it is an excellent position to hold the putter between the lifelines of their hands.
 When you put the stroke, this position decreases the putter face rotation and the tendency of your wrists.
-Some golfers taught that the player will feel comfortable when they place the putter or club in the fingers of their hands.
+Some golfers taught that the player would feel comfortable placing the putter or club in the fingers of their hands.
 This technique will promote a wrist stroke.

-It will provide consistency to your hand when placing the handle of the putter in your palms.
+It will provide consistency to your hand when placing the putter’s handle in your palms.

 3. Cross handed putting grip

-The cross-handed putting grip is also called left-hand low putting.
+The cross-handed putting grip is also called low left-hand putting.
 The golfer will put his left hand behind the right hand to hold the putter.
-This position will be in the opposite of a normal grip.
+This position will be the opposite of a standard grip.
 There are different ways to place the left and right hand on the putter and to connect them.

-• To make your grip stable, rest your left and right thumbs on the top of the putter.
+- To stabilize your grip, rest your left and right thumbs on the top of the putter.
 It will not let your grip be lost.

-Cross handed grip is a fabulous grip for the players who are uncontrolled during the stroke.
-By using this grip, you can also be lining up the face square easily.
+Cross handed grip is an excellent grip for players who are uncontrolled during the stroke.
+Using this grip, you can also quickly line up the face square.

 4. The claw putting grip

-Since the early 2000s, the claw putting grip has been very popular.
+Since the early 2000s, the claw-putting grip has been very popular.
 Many pro players or golfers are using this claw-putting grip technique.
 There are different ways of holding the putter.
-The right-handed golfer will hold the putter and his left hand will be in the same position as in other techniques.
+The right-handed golfer will keep the putter, and his left hand will be in the same position as in other techniques.
 Your thumb will be set straight on the top of the putter.

-Make sure that your right hand must be apart from the left-hand maximum of 2-4 inches.
-The advantage of claw putting grip is that it will enlarge the left-hand pressure for gripping the putter.
+Ensure that your right hand is apart from the left-hand maximum of 2-4 inches.
+The advantage of a claw putting grip is that it will enlarge the left-hand pressure for gripping the putter.
 It is because your right hand will be in a passive position.

 5. Arm lock putting grip

-In the arm lock putting grip, the putter handle will be inside the left forearm especially for the right-handed golfers.
-In the stroke, do not disparate this combination because it is locked against the left forearm.
-Many players use any kind of arm lock with a putting grip to maintain the angle of the putter during the stroke.
+In the arm lock putting grip, the putter handle will be inside the left forearm, especially for right-handed golfers.
+Do not disparate this combination in the stroke because it is locked against the left forearm.
+Many players use any arm lock with a putting grip to maintain the angle of the putter during the stroke.

-The long putter and the belly putter are the best and amazing arm lock putting grip.
-It will help you to stay your hands towards the front of the ball.
-One of the disadvantages of the arm lock putting grip is that it would be harder for the player to line up the face of the putter.
-Because the putter angle will be bent in the direction of the hole.
-If you are still confused about gripping a putter then check out the related article.
+The long and belly putters are the best and most fantastic arm lock putting grips.
+It will help you to keep your hands toward the front of the ball.
+One of the disadvantages of the arm lock putting grip is that it would be harder for the player to line up the face of the putter because the putter angle will be bent toward the hole.
+Check out the related article if you are still confused about gripping a putter.